Revolutionized-IoT2/.github/profile/README.md

 You have the option to create your own device plugin or download the default one from the following link: https://github.com/Revolutionized-IoT2/RIoT2.Net.Devices/releases

 Once you have your device plugins ready, upload all of them to your container.
+Remember also to upload all the dependencies they might have.

 > [!NOTE]
 > The plugins will be loaded when the container starts.
 Therefore, a reboot of the container is necessary for the plugins to take effect.